Hawthorne Fish Markets fish and chips

 • Teneriffe

 For many people, traditional fish and chips means the English variety, but you needn't limit your aspirations to dear ol' Blighty.
 With its proud Greek heritage, this seafood market serves up a fish and chips that could give any British chippery a run for its money.
-For $15.90 you can pick up fish and chips which come in an extremely generous size – rich, vinegary chips with pearly-white fish that’s extremely crisp and light.
+For $17.90 you can pick up fish and chips which come in an extremely generous size – rich, vinegary chips with pearly-white fish that’s extremely crisp and light.
 There is also a large selection of homemade salads they pile onto your plate – a far fresher alternative to stodgy mushy peas – and you'll even get a tub of tangy tartar at no extra charge.
-We recommend you cross the road to eat by the river, or upon the market's little balcony which sits beneath a sprawl of figs. Up the ante with a bottle of wine for $35, and you've got yourself the perfect Mediterranean meal that'll still satisfy your fish and chip cravings.
+If you’re feeling adventurous however, get around the sheftalia plate of Cypriot pork sausage or halloumi gyros for good measure.
+We recommend you cross the road to eat by the river, or upon Fish’s Seafood Market’s little balcony which sits beneath a sprawl of figs. Up the ante with a bottle of wine, and you've got yourself the perfect Mediterranean meal that'll still satisfy your fish and chip cravings.

 Advertising